-Qurbani is an important time in the Islamic calendar and falls in the 12th and final month, known as Dhul Hijjah, alongside the celebration of Eid al-Adha.
-At this time, every able-bodied Muslim is expected to make a donation that ensures families living in poverty can receive a share of a sacrificed animal.
+During Qurbani, every non-disabled Muslim is expected to make a donation that ensures families living in poverty can receive a share of a sacrificed animal.

-Qurbani, meaning offering, is the recognition of the sacrifice that was going to be made by Prophet Ibrahim when he was going to give up his son, Ismail, for the sake of Allah (SWT).
-During Qurbani, an animal is sacrificed and the shares are divided.
+Qurbani, meaning offering, is the recognition of the sacrifice that was going to be made by Prophet Ibrahim (AS) when he was going to give up his son, Ismail (AS), for the sake of Allah (SWT).
+During Qurbani, an animal is sacrificed, and the shares are divided.